Leaders in Action

 Students are encouraged to think early about where internships might best position them for their leadership learning and career aspirations.
 We are open and willing to discuss any internships that you think will benefit your professional and leadership development.

-Passport for Leadership Development Fund
+Leadership Development Fund

 You can check out some of the funded projects on our blog.
 Click here to read about what our students are using their Passport Funds to achieve!